Yoctol/bottender/examples/line-hello-world/README.md

 You must put `accessToken` and `channelSecret` into `bottender.config.js`.

-If you are not familiar with LINE Bot, you may refer to Bottender's doc, [Setup LINE](https://bottender.js.org/docs/channel-line-setup), to find detailed instructions.
+If you are not familiar with LINE Bot, you may refer to Bottender's doc, [LINE Setup](https://bottender.js.org/docs/channel-line-setup), to find detailed instructions.

 After that, you can run the bot with this npm script: